How to Keep Spiders Out of Your Home: Where Spiders like to Hide

 When Should I Call a Professional?

 Of course, you may already have a sustained infestation in the house that’s drawing those spiders in.
 Alternately, you may have a sustained infestation of spiders themselves.
-A few bugs and the spiders that follow is something you can handle.
+A few bugs and the spiders that follow are something you can handle.
 For any problem that becomes bigger or longer-lasting than this, you need to call a professional pest exterminator like Ransford at 508-756-5197.
 We offer pest control services in Southborough and surrounding areas.
 Full-blown infestations should not be handled on your own.